ED24S301MouryaKonathala/DA6401_Assign_1/README.md

 - All metrics and visualizations are automatically logged to Weights & Biases
 - Confusion matrix shows per-class performance
 - Loss curves help analyze training convergence
-- Model architecture is optimized for Fashion MNIST classification